Scaling a Business on a Budget: 5 Tips To Follow

 So, how do you join their league?
 How do you scale without breaking the bank?

 It starts with a change in your mindset.
 Instead of budgets being barriers, think of them as focusing tools.
-You're not after growth at all costs but innovative, sustainable expansion.
+You’re not after growth at any cost, but rather innovative and sustainable expansion.

 Here are 5 strategies that prove the best things in entrepreneurship indeed are free, or at least refreshingly affordable, when scaling a business on a budget: